HMCS Arrowhead

 HMCS Arrowhead was a Flower-class corvette that was originally commissioned by the Royal Navy but served primarily with the Royal Canadian Navy (RCN) during the Second World War.
-She fought primarily in the Battle of the Atlantic as a convoy escort.
-She was named for sagittaria, which is an aquatic water plant that is sometimes known as arrowhead.
+She fought in the Battle of the Atlantic and the Battle of the St. Lawrence as a convoy escort.
+The vessel was named for sagittaria, which is an aquatic water plant that is sometimes known as arrowhead.
+Following the war, the ship was sold for mercantile use as a whaling ship and renamed Southern Larkspur.
+The vessel was broken up for scrap in 1959.

 Design and description

 Flower-class corvettes like Arrowhead serving with the Royal Canadian Navy during the Second World War were different from earlier and more traditional sail-driven corvettes.
 The Flower-class corvettes originated from a need that arose in 1938 to expand the Royal Navy following the Munich Crisis.
 A design request went out for a small escort for coastal convoys.
 Based on a traditional whaler-type design, the initial Canadian ships of the Flower class had a standard displacement of 950 LT.
 They were 205 ft 1 in long overall with a beam of 33 ft 1 in and a maximum draught of 13 ft 5 in.
 The initial 1939–1940 corvettes were powered by a four-cylinder vertical triple expansion engine powered by steam from two Scotch boilers turning one three-bladed propeller rated at 2800 ihp.
 The Scotch boilers were replaced with water-tube boilers in later 1939–1940 and 1940–1941 Programme ships.
 The corvettes had a maximum speed of 16 kn.
 This gave them a range of 3450 nmi at 12 kn.
 The vessels were extremely wet.

 The Canadian Flower-class vessels were initially armed with a Mk IX BL 4 in gun forward on a CP 1 mounting and carried 100 rounds per gun.
 The corvettes were also armed with a QF Vickers 2-pounder (40 mm) gun on a bandstand aft, two single-mounted .303 Vickers machine guns or Browning 0.5-calibre machine guns for anti-aircraft defence and two twin-mounted .303 Lewis machine guns, usually sited on bridge wings.
 For anti-submarine warfare, they mounted two depth charge throwers and initially carried 25 depth charges.
 The corvettes were designed with a Type 123 ASDIC sonar set installed.
 The Flower-class ships had a complement of 47 officers and ratings.
 The Royal Canadian Navy initially ordered 54 corvettes in 1940 and these were fitted with Mark II Oropesa minesweeping gear used for destroying contact mines.
 Part of the depth charge rails were made portable so the minesweeping gear could be utilised.